 Monorail Specifications: Each of the twelve, six-car trains is 203 feet long and has and an overall height of 10 feet, 5 ½ inches.

 Transporting Guests All Day Long: Nearly 7,000 guests per direction, per hour.
+About 30o guests can fit on one Disney World Monorail train.
 On a typical day, more than 150,000 guests utilize monorail transportation.

 Tom Kane: Tom Kane is the narrator you hear while riding aboard the train.
 You may recognize his voice if you are a fan of Admiral Ackbar in Star Wars: The Last Jedi, the narrator in the Smurfs movies, and several other cartoons.